Five Levels of AI Development: Why the J-Curve Gets Everyone

 At Infralovers, we systematically evaluate AI workflows across different maturity levels -- because our clients aren't all at the same point and face different challenges at each stage.
 We validate approaches from structured prompting (Level 1) through review-centric workflows (Level 3) to spec-driven development (Level 4) in our own practice.
 My personal workflow today is at Level 4: I describe the desired outcome, AI agents handle execution, I review.
 But the real value isn't where we are.
 It's in the hard-won knowledge about the transitions between levels -- and the ability to meet teams where they are and help them move forward.

-But the path wasn't linear.
+But the path wasn't what you'd put on a conference slide.
 We rebuilt workflows three times before something stuck.
 There were weeks where the old approach would have been faster.
+Three rebuilds.
+Three times "this isn't working."
 That was our J-Curve.
-And we had the advantage of going through it as a small team -- short decision loops and the freedom to fail without an entire department grinding to a halt.
+And we had the advantage of going through it as a small team -- short decision loops and the freedom to be slower for two weeks without someone asking for the ROI report.
+Larger organizations don't have that luxury.
+More coordination overhead, quarterly planning, budget cycles, reporting structures -- the system creates inertia, not the people in it.
+A 20-person development team can't just clear two weeks to transition from Level 2 to Level 3.
+Not without a plan, without backing, and without a realistic picture of what the J-Curve looks like for their specific situation.

 What This Means for Engineering Leaders